ali-sajjad-rizavi/super-anime-downloader/README.md

 Run program again, already downloaded episodes will not be downloaded again.
 The episodes which are partially downloaded, will automatically resume from where they stopped.

-Note:- The anime will be downloaded in a folder inside the current working directory where the downloader.py exists.
-You can move it somewhere else later!
+Note:- The anime will be downloaded in the current working directory (current folder).

+# Important note!

+I am not responsible for the content you download using this script.
+The downloaded videos will by present in "CurrentWorkingDirectory/downloaded" folder.

+Please report if there are any issues so that this tool can be further improved!